markmoxon/elite-source-code-library/versions/cassette/README.md

 You can see the differences between the releases by searching the source code for `_SOURCE_DISC` (for features in the source disc release) or `_TEXT_SOURCES` (for features in the text sources release).
 There are only minor differences:

 * The text sources contain an extra call in the galactic hyperspace routine that sets the current system to the nearest system to the crosshairs.
-This code is present in all other versions of the game (albeit in a different place), but not the original source disc from Ian Bell's site
+This code is present in all other versions of the game (albeit in a different place), but not the original source disc from Ian Bell's personal website

 * In order to fit this extra call in (which takes three extra bytes), the text sources also contain four modifications to create space for the call, which together save five bytes.